TestSmells/TestSmellDetector/README.md

         <tr>
             <td>Verbose Test</td>
              <td>
-                 <p>Simillar to the Long Methods code smell, a test method with large number of lines of code impacts readability and maintainability of the method</p>
+                 <p>Similar to the Long Methods code smell, a test method with large number of lines of code impacts readability and maintainability of the method</p>
-                 <p>Caused By: When deverlops fail to keep test methods simple and include too much information and functionality in the methods</p>
+                 <p>Caused By: When developers fail to keep test methods simple and include too much information and functionality in the methods</p>
-                 <p>Detection: The number of statements in the body of a test method exceeeds a certain amount</p>
+                 <p>Detection: The number of statements in the body of a test method exceeds a certain amount</p>
              </td>
         </tr>
         <tr>